The mental and social impact of the epidemic, extreme weather events

 with feedback negativity.

-Suffering from anxiety in the workplace can be debilitating -and it is
+Suffering from anxiety in the workplace or at school can be debilitating -and it is

 something that most people find difficult to talk about.

 Learning to manage our negative emotions and our feelings enables us to make